Privacy & Breaches Policy

-If an individual believes the MS Society has interfered with their privacy they can complain to the Privacy Commissioner.
+If an individual believes MS Australia has interfered with their privacy they can complain to the Privacy Commissioner.
 Advice about making a complaint can be obtained from the Privacy Hotline 1300 363 992.
 For individuals who are hearing or speech impaired contact can be made via TTY 1800 620 241.

 If the complaint cannot be resolved the Office of the Federal Privacy Commissioner conciliates the complaint using various methods of communications.
 Generally the complaint will be resolved through this process but as a last resort the Privacy Commissioner can make a formal determination.
 This determination is enforceable at law.